Lowclouds/lsystem/README.md

     It is possible to define and use L-System generated contours for path shapes, which is not supported in L-Studio
   * Piecewise path.
     Paths can be extruded along paths where the points are not explicit spline control points.
 The path uses the underlying BABYLON Path3D (which looks very much like a CatmullRom spline).
+  * Stepwise interpretation of Lsystem, a poor man's animation, is working.
+By controlling the 'speed' of interpretation in iterations/frame, you can get a decent look at the evolution of the system.
+Coupled with the multiple turtle mode, this looks pretty good.
+Creating movies of animations is again on the backburner.
+  * Multiple turtle mode.
+Instead of a left-to-right, effectively depth-first, drawing, this mode does a bread-first traversal of the branches, so the tree grows in a more natural fashion.
+For lsystems without branches, there is no difference.

 ## Missing or changed features
   * It does not implement stochastic L-systems, but that can be closely approximated by parametric expressions and could be made essentially equivalent (using conditional expressions and the rand function